 Late July-October

-Herds can move through the Northwestern regions of Serengeti National Park and even go outside of the park through buffer areas, such as Ikorongo.
-They will eventually end up in the Northern Serengeti in areas of the Lemai Wedge and Kogatende.
-Their main obstacle is crossing the Mara River over into Kenya, following the thunderstorms and green grazing opportunities.
-The north is a beautiful landscape dotted with large rock outcroppings, woodlands, and plenty of open space teeming with wildlife.
-This is spectacular place to catch the migration crossing the Mara River, which is both fascinating and hard to watch at times.
+This is a spectacular place to catch the Migration crossing the Mara River, which is both fascinating and hard to watch at times.
 Many animals perish here both to predation and injury.
-River crossings can last through September (when crowds fade), and the migration can still be seen grazing in the northern region of the park through October.
+River crossings can last through September (when crowds fade), and the Migration can still be seen grazing in the park’s northern region through October.
 However, many animals will also start heading south in October through the west (Loliondo) and Lobo areas, returning to the southern and central parts of the park in November.

 November-December

-Ready to book your own Migration safari?
+Ready to book your own migration safari?
 Get in touch with our expert safari designers, and we’ll plan your perfect adventure.